 1. Make your own non-toxic cleaning products.

-Simple and inexpensive ingredients like vinegar, baking soda and borax can be used in many different ways for effective cleaning.
+Simple and inexpensive ingredients like vinegar, baking soda and olive oil can be used in many different ways for effective cleaning.
 Of course, you can add lavender or other essential oils to safely get the fresh smell you are looking for!
 Check out our recipes.

 2. Use less toxic products.